oracle/node-oracledb/doc/api.md

 const result = await connection.execute(
   `BEGIN lobs_in(:id, :c, :b); END;`,
   { id: 20,
-    c: bigStr,    // type and direction are optional for IN binds
+    c: bigStr,    // type and direction are optional for CLOB and BLOB IN binds
     b: bigBuf }
   }
 );